cap-js/docs/java/flows.md

 };
 ```

-Now, let's have a look at the flow annotations in the service model:
+Now, let's have a look at the added flow annotations in the service model:

 ```cds
 service TravelService @(path:'/processor') {